Web Analytics

 Traveling on the Tibet Plateau with an average altitude of over 4,000 meters, it’s common for some tourists to experience altitude sickness.
 The symptoms of altitude sickness can include headache, nausea, and dizziness.

-To minimize the effect of altitude sickness, it is important to allow time to acclimate to the high altitude and to take precautions to prevent altitude sickness.
-Travelers should drink plenty of water, eat light meals, and avoid alcohol or caffeine.
+To minimize the risk of altitude sickness, it is important to allow time to acclimate to high altitude and take precautions.
+You should drink plenty of water, eat light meals, and avoid alcohol or caffeine.
 It is also recommended to take a slow path in the first two days after entering Tibet, avoiding strenuous activities like running.

 7. How many days do I need in Tibet?